murillo128/vibe-license/README.md

 ## FAQ

-### â–¸ Does VIBE restrict commercial use?
+### Does VIBE restrict commercial use?
 **No.** It is fully permissive like MIT/BSD.

-### â–¸ Does it require disclosing prompts?
+### Does it require disclosing prompts?
 **No.** Optional only.

-### â–¸ Does it forbid using certain LLMs?
+### Does it forbid using certain LLMs?
 **No.**

-### â–¸ Is VIBE GPL-compatible?
+### Is VIBE GPL-compatible?
 Yes.
-The provenance requirement behaves like MITâ€™s attribution.
+The provenance requirement behaves like MITs attribution.

-### â–¸ Is provenance required for all modifications?
+### Is provenance required for all modifications?
 Only for **LLM-assisted** changes.

 ---